 The reaction was so overwhelming that it became the chain's first national spot.
-The full 2 minute video ran during the 2012 Grammy Awards and ushered in the “branded-content” era.
+The full two-minute video ran during the 2012 Grammy Awards and ushered in the “branded-content” era.

 Beer brands have been using humor forever.
 But few have accomplished what Budweiser did with a single word.

 The famous campaign ad was first broadcast in 1999.
-It only ran for 2 short years, but it became the most memed ad of the early 21st century.
+It only ran for two short years, but it became the most memed ad of the early 21st century.